Tucson Arizona, USA Travel Guide

 Discover the diverse landscapes and cultural experiences found in the northern part of Arizona.

-Beyond Flagstaff, explore Wupatki and Sunset Crater Volcano National Monuments for old pueblos and volcanic landscapes.
+Beyond Flagstaff, explore Wupatki and Sunset Crater Volcano National Monuments for historic pueblos and volcanic landscapes.

-Consider a trip to Monument The vale for iconic red sandstone buttes and mesas.
+Consider a trip to Monument The valley for iconic red sandstone buttes and mesas.

-A historic mining town with a quirky artistic vibe, art galleries, and copper mine tours.
+A historic mining a community with a quirky artistic vibe, art galleries, and copper mine tours.

 Step back into the Wild West at "The Town Too Tough To Die," site of the O.K.
 Corral gunfight.